-Student attendance will be monitored on a daily basis using daily sign-in sheets on which students sign their full names (no initials) in blue or black ink.
+Student attendance will be monitored on a daily basis.
 Students are expected to be in class on time, as repeated absences or patterns of coming late or leaving early will result in disciplinary action.
 Students must be advised within the first opportunity after a missed class to discuss and implement actions and options to remedy absenteeism.
 Advisements must clearly outline the consequences of failing to meet minimum cumulative attendance requirements, including repeating a module, delaying externship, and/or delaying graduation, and include an action plan and timeline for attendance remediation.
 Students are strongly advised to call the school to inform their instructor of an upcoming absence, if possible.
-Failure to abide by the CHAC attendance policy will adversely affect academic progress and can lead to warning or termination.
+Failure to abide by the CHAC attendance policy will adversely affect academic progress and can lead to warning ortermination.